RainyCityCoder/scripts-public/README.md

 Some scripts will create output text files to which output is sent.
 These are usually created in the home directory for convenience.

+It is suggested to proceed in this order:

+1. The OS setup script of your choice
+1. `battery-threasholds`
+1. `flatpak-setup`
+1. `python-setup`
+1. `node-install`
+1. `gnome-extensions-install` - if desired.
+1. `virtual-machine-manager-setup` - if desired.
+    * Please note Fedora/Gnome includes Boxes, which is an alternative to Virtual Machine Manager, and running this script may not be necessary/desireable in that case

-## Issues
+### Issues

-For major issues, please open an issue and include the distribution name, version, behavior, expected behavior and/or suggestion.
+For major issues, please either:

+* Open an issue in this repository and include the distribution name, version, desktop environment, behavior, steps to reproduce (if applicable), and expected behavior and/or suggestion.
+* Fork this repository and submit a pull request against this repository's `main` branch.